e22001/e22001/README.md

 <br>
 <hr>
----

 Hello, I’m Himasha! 👋 Computer Engineering undergraduate at the University of Peradeniya.
-I live at the intersection of robust backend logic and elegant frontend design, building systems that don't just work—they inspire. 👩‍💻🎀
+I live at the intersection of robust backend logic and elegant frontend design, building systems that don't just work they inspire. 👩‍💻🎀

 ---